PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 * Multiple filters can be provided by separating with commas
   * At the command line, surround comma separated lists with double quotes
   * Will not split on commas if the object name filter has square brackets

+Use `/TableExclusion` or `/TableNameExclusionFilter` to define a filter to exclude tables and associated properties when parsing the PgDump file
+* Useful for excluding partitioned tables and their associated constraints and indexes
+* Also used when considering which tables to export data from
+* Use `^` to indicate the object names must start with the text, for example `^t_data_20` to start with "t_data_20"
+  * This only works if using a parameter file, since the Windows command line parser removes ^
+* Use `$` to indicate the object names must end with the text
+* Other RegEx qualifiers are supported; matches are case insensitive
+* Multiple filters can be provided by separating with commas
+  * At the command line, surround comma separated lists with double quotes
+  * Will not split on commas if the table name exclusion filter has square brackets

 Use `/DataExportOrder` to define a text file with table names (one name per line) defining the order that data should be exported from tables
 * Should have table names only, without schema